Signed in as:

 Ready for adoption - Now

-Temperament – A very mischeivious pair who need a space to call their own, or some lovely ladies
+Temperament – A very mischeivious pair who need a space to call their own, or some lovely ladies.
+These charming chaps have been at the rescue for a few years now so are really hoping for a new home.

 Special requirements – Must be homed together.

-Meet Carl, Edward and Craig who are looking for a very special forever home.
+Meet Morris, Maxi and Minor who are looking for a forever home.

 Gender – 3 males